 Economics and Accounting Personal Statement

 Accounting to me is not just a subject, but a life skill.
 It invokes not only the core disciplines of business and economics but it provides these in both a local and global context.

 As an avid reader of the Accounting blog on the tutor2u website, I have gained a good grounding in the fundamental application of accounting, especially in the way websites such as ‘facebook’s’ growth is driven by their own growth through advertising, and the fact that their books and accounts continue to stay cash flow positive, despite their impressive rate of expansion.

 The understanding I have acquired of the financial world as a whole has provided me with a strong awareness of international sections of the course.
 The barrier for trade inside and outside of the EU and how this affects profit margins, with relevance to extra costs on balance sheets is one example.

 Last summer I was accepted on a two week work experience placement at the Bank of England to do shadowing and accounting of my own, however due to circumstances beyond my own control, it fell through, much to my disappointment.
 Nevertheless I have tried to keep in touch with current Accounting developments through the newspapers and internet.

 I am currently completing my silver Duke of Edinburgh award scheme and I am planning an eight day trip, alongside “World Challenge Organisation”, to Norway next summer for my Gold expedition.
 The trip will be funded entirely through the money my team raise.
 I feel these experiences have helped me develop valuable life skills such as the desire to achieve, self-confidence and discipline.

 I look forward to studying accounting at degree level.
 This will allow my interest in the subject to flourish.
 I hope to immerse myself fully in the experience and challenges the university will provide.

+I believe that this a one of the best personal statements around i hope to use this to help others.
 I received 5/5 offers last year with this but unfortunatly missed out on my grades by 4 marks i have applied again this year and within a week i had 4 conditional offers.
 Hope this helps!